MarkDYabut/my-website/src/content/lifestyle/op2-refine-ideas.md

 path: "/lifestyle/op2-refine-ideas"
 ---

-> "If you maintain the same sloppy, pack-rat habits that led to a messy room in the first place, soon you’ll be looking at a new pile of clutter and hoping for another burst of motivation."

 Once you get a hang of capturing ideas, you'll find your shelf will start to get unorganized very fast.
 It is important to really understand the problem at hand and figure out a lasting solution.

+> "If you maintain the same sloppy, pack-rat habits that led to a messy room in the first place, soon you’ll be looking at a new pile of clutter and hoping for another burst of motivation. - Austin Kleon"

 ## Centralize your ideas